Visitors

 Device and network

-The visitor's current device (browser, OS), current IP, and location (city, region, country) derived from connection headers.
+The visitor's current device (browser, operating system), current IP, and location (city, region, country).
 Expandable lists show all Known IPs and Known devices seen for this visitor.

 Recent sessions and events